 - 1. The first staff member (regardless of that staff member's position within the facility) to receive an allegation of sexual abuse shall: - a.
 Take immediate steps to protect the alleged victim by separating the alleged victim and abuser. - b.
 Immediately contact the shift commander unless the shift commander is the subject of the allegation in which case the first responder shall contact the AOC. - c.
 The shift commander, or AOC if the shift commander is the subject of the allegation, shall begin the Sexual Assault Response Checklist (Attachment #10). - d.
 If the first staff responder is not a security series staff member, the responder shall request that the alleged victim not take any actions that could destroy physical evidence, and then notify security series staff. - e.
 Ensure that constant one to one supervision of the alleged victim is maintained until another staff member assumes this responsibility.
 [28 CFR § 115.364] - f.
 Protect victim's privacy by limiting shared information. - g.
 Complete an Institutional Incident Report (IIR) and submit to Shift Commander. - 2.
 Upon receiving notification of an alleged incident, the shift commander shall: - a.
 Call for a medical practitioner's immediate response to the location or instruct staff to transport the alleged victim to the medical department. - b.
 Ensure that all involved individuals have been separated and constant one to one supervision of the alleged victim(s) and the alleged abuser(s) is maintained. - c.
 If the abuse occurred within a time period that still allows for the collection of physical evidence (e.g., within 120 hours from the time the abuse allegedly occurred): - i.
 Request that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, drinking, or eating; and - ii.
 Prevent the alleged abuser from taking any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, drinking, or eating. - d.
 Ensure that any potential crime scene is preserved and protected until appropriate steps can be taken to collect any evidence.
-[28 CFR § 115.364]
+[28 CFR § 115.364] - 3.
+The PREA Response Protocols shall be individualized for each facility, posted in each housing unit and other areas designated by the superintendent, and covered in training provided to all staff.
+Each superintendent shall be responsible for ensuring their facility-specific protocol has been posted.

-1.03-8.4 Access to Emergency Medical and Mental Health Services
+1.03-8.4 Access to Emergency Medical and Mental Health Services:

-- 1. Resident victims of sexual abuse shall receive timely, unimpeded access to emergency medical treatment and crisis intervention services as determined by medical practitioners and mental health professionals in accordance with VOL IV-4.3-2.05 (Medical Sexual Assault Response Plan).
-[28 CFR § 115.382(a)] - 2.
-If no qualified medical practitioners or mental health professionals are on duty at the time a report of recent abuse is made, staff first responders shall take preliminary steps to protect the victim and shall immediately notify the appropriate medical practitioners or mental health professionals.
+1. Resident victims of sexual abuse shall receive timely, unimpeded access to emergency medical treatment and crisis intervention services as determined by medical practitioners and

+QMHPs in accordance with VOL IV-4.3-2.05 (Medical Sexual Assault Response Plan).
+[28 CFR § 115.382(a)]

+- 2. If no qualified medical practitioners or QMHPs are on duty at the time a report of recent abuse is made, staff first responders shall take preliminary steps to protect the victim and shall immediately notify the appropriate medical practitioners or QMHPs.
 [28 CFR § 115.382(b)] - 3.
-Resident victims of sexual abuse while committed shall be offered timely information about and timely access to emergency contraception and sexually transmitted infections

-- prophylaxis, in accordance with professionally accepted standards of care, where medically appropriate.
+Resident victims of sexual abuse while committed shall be offered timely information about and timely access to emergency contraception and sexually transmitted infections prophylaxis, in accordance with professionally accepted standards of care, where medically appropriate.
 [28 CFR § 115.382(c)] - 4.
 Treatment services shall be provided to the victim without financial cost and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.
 [28 CFR § 115.382(d)]

-1.03-8.5 Evidence Protocol and Forensic Medical Examinations
+1.03-8.5 Evidence Protocol and Forensic Medical Examinations: